A feature that limits the number of times that your Display or Video ads appear to the same person.

-- When you set the frequency cap for a Display campaign, you set a limit for the number of impressions that you'll allow an individual user to have on the campaign per day, week, month or any combination.
+- When you set the frequency cap for a Display campaign, you manage the number of impressions you will allow an individual user to have on the campaign per day, week, month or any combination.

-- You can set a frequency cap to limit the number of impressions on the campaign, ad group or ad.
+- You can set a frequency cap to manage the number of impressions on the campaign, ad group or ad.